The localization of orthogonal calculus with respect to homology: Postnikov sections

 \subsection{Postnikov reconstruction for spectra with an $O(n)$-action}

-The aim is to show that similar reconstruction theorems may be obtained for the $n$-homogeneous functors.
+The aim is to show that similar reconstruction theorems may be obtained for the $n$-homogeneous model structures.
 We first start by investigating analogous theorems for spectra and show that such reconstructions are compatible with the zigzag of Quillen equivalences between spectra with an $O(n)$-action and the $n$-homogeneous model structure.
+Proposition \ref{prop: GR k-types in spectra as stablisation} and \cite[Subsection 2.1]{GR16} imply that the functor